MetaphorData/connectors/docs/model.md

 }
 ```

-You use `logicalId` to specify which dataset the metadata aspects are associated to, and the aspects in this case can be a combination of `properties`, `schema`, `statistics` etc. It is also quite common to have only one of the aspects specified.
+You use `logicalId` to specify which dataset the metadata aspects are associated with, and the aspects, in this case, can be a combination of `properties`, `schema`, `statistics` etc. It is also quite common to have only one of the aspects specified.

 ## Entity ID

-The "logical ID" mentioned in the previous section is a JSON object can contain multiple fields.
+The "logical ID" mentioned in the previous section is a JSON object containing multiple fields.
 For example, the `DatasetLogicalID` has the following structure:

 ```text
 {